PennLINC/xcp_d/docs/usage.rst

 There are additional keys that control how mesh and morphometry files are selected.
 Please refer to ``io_spec.yaml`` for more information on them.

+``atlas`` selects atlases for parcellation.
+This is primarily useful for specifying spaces or resolutions.
+This field is not reflected in the ``io_spec.yaml`` file.

 Example bids-filter-file
 ========================